Classify a publication

 You may also provide:

 - A written statement outlining the steps you will take to ensure future issues of the publication will not contain material that exceeds the classification of the original issue.
-This statement can be supplied on the Serial Declaration Statement in the Application for Serial Classification Declaration for a Publication form.

 We aim to provide documents in an accessible format.
 Please contact us if you are experiencing issues accessing our content.